Is it too hot to work?

 Over time people adapt to hot conditions by sweating more, and by changing their behaviour to try and cool down, eg removing clothing, taking cool drinks, fanning themselves, sitting in the shade or a cool area, and/or reducing their work rate.
 However, in many work situations such behavioural changes may not be possible, eg during asbestos removal.

 Where there is a possibility of heat stress occurring you will need to carry out a risk assessment.
 Controlling the risks in the workplace provides advice on how to carry out a risk assessment.
 For specific advice on how to record the findings of your heat stress risk assessment and identifying the heat stress risks you need to control use the heat stress checklist.

 What do I need to look at in a risk assessment?

-- worker clothing and respiratory protective equipment - may impair the efficiency of sweating and other means of temperature regulation; lworker’s age, build and medical factors - may affect an individual’s tolerance.
+- employee clothing and respiratory protective equipment - may impair the efficiency of sweating and other means of temperature regulation; employee's age, build and medical factors - may affect an individual's tolerance

-Firstly, you will need to talk to the workers involved (and their safety representatives), to see whether they are suffering early signs of heat stress.
+Firstly, you should talk to the workers involved (and their safety representatives), to see whether they are suffering early signs of heat stress.
 If it seems likely that there is a problem, you may need to consult with people who are more experienced in determining the risk from hot environments, eg occupational hygienists, nurses or doctors.

 How can I reduce the risks?